 - The consent screen lists all scopes required by all app integrations.

-- If you add a new app integration that requires additional scopes to an existing app listing, administrators who have already installed the original app for their domain need to authorize the additional scopes.
+- If you add a new app integration that requires additional scopes to an existing app listing, administrators who have already installed the original app for their domain need to authorize the additional scopes in the Google Admin console.
 Until they do, users within the domain are individually prompted to authorize.

 If you plan to combine existing app listings, there are additional effects to consider.
 If you move an app integration from its original app listing to another app listing: